EL RANCHO FLORIDA METROPOLITAN DISTRICT

-Capital Improvement Fees: A special assessment of $55/lot per month is charged to pay for capital improvements to the water system in 2012.
-For 2012 that total amount will remain at $87,780.
+A special assessment of $45/lot per month is charged to pay for capital improvements to the water system in 2013.
+For 2013 that total amount will be adjusted to $71,820.
 A Road Improvement Fund was set up in 2010 for future road improvements.
-Each lot will be charged $10/mo./lot totaling $15,960 in 2012.
+Each lot will be charged $10/mo./lot totaling $15,960 in 2013.

 The Board contracted with an engineering firm to propose a capital replacement plan (PER) for the next 10 to 15 years.
 The PER was completed in 2010.
-Grant and financing options will be pursued when the final costs are designated by the water system design.
-In the interim, capital assessment will continue for 2012 at $55/mo./lot.
+Grant and financing options will be pursued whenever possible.
+In the interim, capital assessment fees will continue for 2013 at $45/mo./lot.

 METHOD OF ACCOUNTING: